facebook

 Did the IM Resource Hub replace the IM Community Hub?

 The IM Community Hub evolved to IM Resource Hub from January 2022–June 2022.
 In June 2022, the IM Community Hub was decommissioned and replaced by the IM Resource Hub beta.
-During the IM Resource Hub beta phase in Summer 2022, we asked IM Community users to submit their feedback so that we could make tweaks and edits in order to provide an exceptional user experience.
+During the IM Resource Hub beta phase in summer 2022, we asked IM Community users to submit their feedback so that we could make tweaks and edits in order to provide an exceptional user experience.

 What is the IM Resource Hub?

-The IM Resource Hub is Illustrative Mathematics’ digital tool that houses free resources that support learning and instruction.
+The IM Resource Hub is Illustrative Mathematics’ digital tool that houses free resources to support learning and instruction.
 In the Resource Hub, you can explore a variety of useful documents, on-demand videos, and presentations that are useful to the IM Community.

-Will I have to login to the IM Resource Hub?
+Will I have to log in to the IM Resource Hub?

 What will happen to my IM Community Hub login information (username and password)?